Options for Entrepreneurs

 By and large suitable for science, technology and innovation projects this business category could enable any entrepreneur with an innovative idea that can be scaled up relatively quickly and which would be a viable plan.

-An investment of £50000 is usually required but it must not be a business that is already trading and the idea must be a novel one.
+An Innovator will usually be expected to make an investment of £50000 but it must not be a business that is already trading and the idea must be a novel one.

 The categories also involve a two stage process although the oversight by the endorser will be required throughout the period of the visa.

-The period of leave for a Start-up is two years and for an Innovator the initial grant is for three years.
+The period of leave for a Start-up is two years but it is not a category that leads to settlement.
+They would need to move on to the Innovator category where the initial grant is for three years.